Prakash Jiwa: PDC career

 Jiwa entered the 2017 UK Open Qualifiers and picked up £250 on each of Qualifiers 3 and 6, but this proves insufficient to enter him in the 2017 UK Open.
 Jiwa hit poor form and claimed only £500 in prize money until the end of the season.

 He won £750 in the sixth and final qualifier for the 2018 PDC UK Open, sealing a return to Butlin's Minehead Resort for the tournament.
 Unfortunately for him, the 'Apache' lost in a last leg decider in the First Round to Riley's Qualifier Jason Mold.
 Jiwa averaged 75.08 to Mold's 78.47.

 During 2018 Jiwa picked up £5,000 on the PDC Pro Tour from his participation in the Players Championship events, yet this did not assist him much in qualifying neither for the Players Championship Finals, nor the 2019 PDC World Darts Championship.
 Jiwa attempted to make his way to Alexandra Palace via the Tour Card Holders' Qualifier, but lost 4-6 to Madars Razma in the Last 12.

 Jiwa failed to get past the Last 128 of any of the 4 PDC UK Q School events, which meant he was eligible to play only on the Challenge Your.
 His best run there came in the 2nd event, where he picked up £200 en route to the Last 16.

 Jiwa returned to the 2020 PDC UK Q School, but runs to the Last 256, Last 16, Last 128 and a first round loss on the final day deprived him of any possibilities of returning on the professional circuit.
 Since then Jiwa has persisted playing only on the Challenge tour.
 He started to represent India instead of England in 2022, and he won Indian qualifier for World Championship beating Nitin Kumar in the final 6:4.
-That will be his PDC World Championship debut at the age of 52.
-There he lost in the first round to Madars Razma.
+That was his PDC World Championship debut at the age of 52.
+He lost in the first round to Madars Razma.

+On 16 November 2023, Jiwa was one of three players suspended by the Darts Regulation Authority while an investigation was being carried out into suspicious betting patterns in the Modus Super Series.
+In early 2025 he was found guilty of match-fixing and illegal betting on darts matches, and sentenced to an eight-year ban.